kristianmandrup/mongo_rails3_gen/README.markdown

 Setup use of Mongo Mapper

-  rails g mongoid:setup
+  `rails g mongoid:setup`

 Create new Mongo Mapper model Person with name attribute

-  rails g mongoid:model person name:string
+  `rails g mongoid:model person name:string`

 Create Embedded document Address with attributes defaulting to string

-  rails g mongoid:model address name street --embedded
+  `rails g mongoid:model address name street --embedded`

-= Notice
+## Notice ##

 This is currently a work in progress.
-Please feel free to join in the effort and fork this project and fix whatever bugs etc.
+Please feel free to join in the effort and fork this project and help fix and improve.